illinois-stat528/stat528sp24/setup.md

 Welcome to STAT 528, let's have a productive semester!

 This document will go through GitHub, computational resources, software, and overall course organization.
-This will be a valuable resource for you as you become familiar with this course's GitHub based organization in which every student will submit lab reports and final project materials by pushing to an individual GitHub repository that lives within my course's GitHub organization.
+This will be a valuable resource for you as you become familiar with this course's GitHub based organization in which every student will submit assignments by pushing to an individual GitHub repository that resides within my course's GitHub organization.

-You should have downloaded this document from the course website https://github.com/illinois-stat528/stat528sp24, from Compass, or some other source.
+You should have downloaded this document from the course website https://github.com/illinois-stat528/stat528sp24 or some other source.

 ### Reproducible Documentation

-Here I mean that we will use good principles and software (R and RStudio) that allow anyone on the planet earth (with similar programming acumen and software) to be able to look at our input (.Rmd) and the code therein and re-create the same output (.html or .pdf) and come to the same conclusion that we did.
+Here I mean that we will use good principles and software (R and RStudio) that allow anyone (with similar software) to be able to look at our input (.Rmd) and the code therein and re-create the same output (.html or .pdf) and come to the same conclusion that we did.
 To do this, we need to keep good notes in our code documents and version control can aid us.
-We will need to set R's random seed for every simulation, so that the results are reproducible.
+We will need to set R's random seed for every document that uses random number generation, so that the results are reproducible.

 Creating reproducible experiments is necessary for all scientific progress.
 Results that cannot be verified by a third-party should be viewed with skepticism.
-Data analyses and simulations are no exception.
+Data analyses and numerical simulations are no exception.

 Computer based assignments will be written in R Markdown.
-Learn it on your own.
-In case you were wondering this is an R Markdown document.
+In case you were wondering, this is an R Markdown document.
 Hyperlinks like the one in this sentence can be [embedded in the text](http://rmarkdown.rstudio.com) using Markdown.
 Read the corresponding .Rmd file to see how this is done.
 [This reference contains a lot of useful information on Markdown syntax that will help you in this class](https://www.markdownguide.org/basic-syntax/).

 ### Version Control

-In this course, we will use Git and GitHub Enterprise thanks to our good friends in the Computer Science Department.
+In this course, we will use Git and GitHub Enterprise.
+GitHub Enterprise is a Github service that we have thanks to our good friends in the Computer Science Department.
 Git is one of several version control software.
 It allows users to save a document with time stamps and comments on what was changed in that document systematically.
 We will discuss much more about this later in this document.

 ### Work Flow